AlbertoGhiotto/ComputerVision/README.md

 # computer-vision
-Useless repository for our exercises
+Very useful repository for our exercises